archlinux/aur/README.md

 MIT License

 Stock information is taken from IEX's free API.
-Mutual fund and over-the-counter information is taken from Alpha Vantage's and Morningstar's free API.
+Mutual fund and over-the-counter information is taken from and Morningstar's free API.
 Cryptocurrency information is taken from Coinmarketcap's free API.
 News information is taken from News API.
 Shortened links are provided by Google's URL Shortener API.
 Please do not abuse the APIs by repeatedly requesting information.
 Read the provided